kujenga/website/content/blog/goml-mlp.md

-Now that we have the components, we can combine them per the original equation for our partial derivative that we arrived at via the chain rule. using these combined values, we update both the weights and the biases accordingly, multiplied by our _learning rate_, which is critical to the success of these iterations as we will see next.
+Now that we have the components, we can combine them per the original equation for our partial derivative that we arrived at via the chain rule. using these combined values, we update both the weights and the biases accordingly, multiplied by our _learning rate_, which is critical to iteratively improving the network successfully.

 {{< emgithub "https://github.com/kujenga/goml/blob/fc6bc437686cf50dc0ba9f3bb7f7e7ee23bc611d/neural/mlp.go#L310-L322" >}}